ORESoftware/npm-link-up/docs/faq.md

 >
 > The minimum number of .nlu.json files is 1, that is all you need to get started.
-> Ultimately, you only need to use an .nlu.json file to declare a package's linkable deps.
+> You only need to use an .nlu.json file in order to declare deps which should be symlinked to that package.
 If B is symlinked to A, A needs
-> a .nlu.json file that references B. But if nothing needs to be symlinked to B, your B package does not need an .nlu.json file.
+> an .nlu.json file that references B. But if nothing needs to be symlinked to B, your B package does not need an .nlu.json file.
 >